Spring Flowering Bulbs

 For full details on planting in borders, containers and lawns, please pick up one of our Spring Flowering Bulbs leaflets in store when you purchase your bulbs.

-Camassia leichtlinii Caerulea is a new variety that produces white flowers in May/June on attractive variegate foliage.
+Camassia leichtlinii Caerulea is a variety that produces white flowers in May/June on attractive variegate foliage.
 Flowering height: 80cm.

 Tulip Cutting Garden is a combination pack of blended tulips that are ideal for cut flowers.
 This beautiful selection will flower in May at a height of 55cm.

-This delightful new Allium Ostara is ideal for pots.
+This delightful Allium Ostara is ideal for pots.
 Plum/purple flowers appear in June/July at a height of 40cm.
 RHS Plants For Pollinators.

 Species Narcissi Jetfire features attractive reflexed petals.
 Flowers March/April.
 Flowering height: 25cm/10”.